ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 });
 console.log(foo(1, 2)(3)); // 6
 ```

-we can now feed it to the node interpreter:
+we can now run it using the node interpreter:

 ```sh
 ➜  babel-learning git:(main) ✗ node src/tan-liu-article/salida.cjs